2025 Solar Incentives Guide for Palos Verdes Estates, CA - Tax Credits & Rebates

 Federal incentives are the kind of incentives that you are most likely to have some familiarity with.
 The solar incentive that you may be most familiar with is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a predetermined percentage of the cost of your solar system.

 The ITC initially applied to 30% of the total cost of installing solar panels, although that number has fluctuated slightly over the last few years between 26-30%.
 The percentage you qualify for will depend on when your solar system was installed.
 The total cost of installation includes the panels themselves as well as the cost of accessories, labor and equipment.
-There is no maximum amount you can claim.
-The ITC can be applied to solar panels installed after January 1, 2006, on your primary or secondary residence.
+There is no maximum claim amount.
+The ITC can be applied to solar systems installed after January 1, 2006, on your primary or secondary residence.
 The residence must be owned by you and in the United States.

-Have questions about how the ITC applies to your specific situation?
-Reach out to your local Palos Verdes Estates solar panel installer to get more information.
+To best understand how the ITC may apply to your situation, speak to your local Palos Verdes Estates solar panel installation expert and request more information.

 State & Local Solar Incentives